Ovvugt/Ovvugt/readme.md

 # Oscar van Vugt

-I'm a Dutch developer and 4th year BSc Computer Science student.
+I am a Dutch Fullstack Software Engineer at House of Tickets.

 ### Things I work with